-Smartphones can now render complex scripts from all over the world.
+Smartphones can now render complex scripts from all over the world just like laptops or PCs.
 In one of my posts, I have discussed how to install Dzongkha keyboard in android phones running on Android Operating System (OS) versions 5.x and lower.

 If your phone runs on the OS category mentioned above, possibly the solution I have shared in this link can be the best.
 It is one of the most viewed and shared posts on my blog.